mcfedr/awspushbundle/README.md

 ## Config

 Put something like this in your config.
-The arns in the platforms section should be the reconfigured app arns in SNS.
+The arns in the platforms section should be the preconfigured app arns in SNS.

     mcfedr_aws_push:
         platforms: